Adaptive Layerwise Perturbation: Unifying Off-Policy Corrections for LLM RL: Additional Experimental Details

+\paragraph{Single-turn details.} The single-turn training set is constructed from the math subset of Guru RL-92k and a $75$K OpenR1 subset.
+Guru contains $91.9$K high-quality samples spanning six reasoning-intensive domains, while OpenR1 is derived from a larger corpus of math problems with two to four reasoning traces generated by DeepSeek R1.
 For prompts in the single-turn task, we filter OpenR1 examples by their average score in $(0.2,0.8)$, and then deduplicate the merged corpus by user-prompt content.
 Prompts are converted into a system-plus-user format with a fixed system instruction that requests a final \verb|\boxed{}| answer.
 Rollouts are generated with vLLM\citep{kwon2023efficient}, while training is performed with Fully Sharded Data Parallel (FSDP)\citep{zhao2023pytorchfsdpexperiencesscaling}.
 We set \texttt{max\_prompt\_length=2048} and \texttt{max\_response\_length=2048}.
-We use dual-clip PPO with \texttt{clip\_ratio\_c=10.0} throughout Each step samples 512 prompts and generates $n=8$ responses per prompt.
+We use dual-clip PPO with \texttt{clip\_ratio\_c=10.0} throughout.
+Each step samples 512 prompts and generates $n=8$ responses per prompt.
 The policy is optimized with AdamW (learning rate $10^{-6}$; weight decay $0.01$).
 Rewards are computed via rule-based math verification using the \texttt{math-verify} Python package, by extracting the final \verb|\boxed{}| answer and matching it to the ground truth.
 We set the KL loss coefficient to $0.001$ and entropy loss coefficient to $0.001$.
 The models are trained with $8$ H100 GPUs and $4$ A100 GPUs.
+For the additional Qwen3-4B validation in Table~\ref{tab:single_turn_qwen3_4b}, we keep the same training and evaluation protocol and only change the backbone model.

+We further provide the clipping or masking details for the baselines in the following table.

 For the clipping or masking threshold parameters, they are chosen to achieve stable performance for different settings respectively.
 Specifically, for token-level importance ratio, the lower clipping ratio is $0.2$, and the higher clipping ratio is $0.2$ or $0.28$; for sequence-level importance ratio, the lower clipping ratio is $0.5$, and the higher one is $3.0$.
 Besides, for MIS, the masking threshold is $2.0$.